Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 3. Stakeholder Resonance

-Would your most important stakeholders recognize this as the reason they engage with your organization?
+Would your most important stakeholders recognize this as the reason they engage with your organisation?
 Not your board.
 Not your marketing team.
 The people you actually serve.
 If you read your purpose statement to your best customer and they shrugged, it's not landing where it matters.

 The Solution Trap